peach-palm-admin/peach-palm-admin.github.io/docs/index.markdown

 layout: home
 ---

-An administrative solutions company, providing both short-term and long-term solutions.
+An administrative solutions company, providing both short and long-term solutions.
 Peach Palm Admin, LLC is dedicated to designing a solution based on your unique administrative needs.
 We offer the following solutions: